-In order to construct models of partially implemented programs, we modified this basic method to allow stub tasks.
-A stub task is defined by a set of interactions (communication statements) and has no timing constraints from the Ada code.
-For this paper, we use a simple source-level transformation to rewrite a stub task as a normal task that nondeterministically selects a sequence of interactions.
-For example, the stub on the left below would be translated into the task body on the right:
+In order to construct models of partially implemented programs, we modified the translation of Ada to hybrid automata described in [8] to allow stub tasks.
+A stub task is given by the communication statements it contains.
+The control flow of the stub task is constructed to nondeterministically select a sequence of interactions; the stub on the left below would be translated into the task body on the right:

-task stub T is task body T is
+task stub T is begin interaction task body T is begin loop

-begin begin

-interaction loop

 A; if then

 end interaction; A;

-interaction -> elsif then
+interaction > elsif then

-в; в;
+в; В;

 end interaction; end if;

 end T; end loop;

 end T;

 The ... is an additional language primitive recognized by the tool that generates the hybrid automata and represents a nondeterministic choice.
-In addition to this transformation, we suppress generation of timing constraints for stub tasks.
+We suppress generation of timing constraints for stub tasks.
 Instead, we specify a set of variables for each stub task that are to be advanced when the stub task is running; these variables can be used by the automata generated from GIL formulas to specify the local timing constraints of the stub task.